Pros / The Kidde KN-COSM-B-RF is battery powered and doesn't require wiring to install.

-Verdict / Despite its poor performance in our detection tests, the Kidde Smoke and CO Alarm provides adequate protection for you, your home and your family.
+Verdict / Despite its poor performance in our detection tests, the Kidde KN-COSM-B-RF provides adequate protection for you, your home and your family.

-The Kidde Smoke and CO Alarm is a battery-powered smoke detector that’s easy to install, connect and use to monitor potential dangers in your home.
-When you connect a few of these units to your home’s Wi-Fi, they work together to ensure every room is notified when one detects a threat.
-The detector also has a voice alarm that calmly lets you know how to proceed.
+The Kidde KN-COSM-B-RF is a battery-powered smart smoke detector that’s easy to install, connect and use to monitor potential dangers in your home.
+When you connect a few of these units together wirelessly, they work together to ensure every room is notified when one detects a threat.
+The detector also has a voice alarm that lets you know how to proceed.
 However, it took a relatively long time for an alarm to sound in our detection tests, and you can’t hardwire the device to your home’s electrical system.
-In addition, technical support is only available through email and the FAQs section on the company’s website.

-In our detection tests, the Kidde Smoke and CO Alarm performed the worst of all the devices we reviewed.
-(The best was our top pick - Nest Protect).
-For this test, we sprayed tester smoke from an aerosol can 5, 10 and 15 feet away from the detector.
+For our detection tests, we sprayed simulated smoke from an aerosol can 5, 10 and 15 feet away from the detector.
 When we sprayed the smoke from the 5-foot mark, the alarm sounded in 23 seconds.
 This is the slowest response time we recorded during our testing phase.
 Additionally, it failed to detect the test smoke from the 10- and 15-foot marks.
-That doesn’t mean it can’t detect smoke from a distant source – it just takes longer before enough has accumulated to activate the alarm.
-This makes it very important to place multiple detectors throughout your home.

 Although this Kidde smoke alarm is easy to install, connect and use, there may be times when you need technical assistance.
 You can consult the FAQs section on the company’s website to get quick answers to common questions.
 If your problem isn’t covered there, you can also contact the company via email.
 It would be nice to see more help options such as phone and live chat support.